WebOfTrustInfo/rwot8-barcelona/final-documents/Evaluating-social-recovery.md

 For added security, it may be desirable that the peers themselves do not know who each other are.
 This makes it difficult for them to maliciously collude against the user, but it also makes recovery more difficult in the inheritance case.

-For lost or compromised indentifiers, the user can conctact the peers (provided they can remember who they were).
+For lost or compromised indentifiers, the user can contact the peers (provided they can remember who they were).
 But in the inhertance case, where the user is incapacitated or dead, things are made complicated if the peers do not know who each other are.

 One solution to this is a 'proof-of-custody' scheme.
 Suppose the peers all hold a common piece of data, some kind of unique identifier for the key they are protecting.
 In the case that a peer learns that something bad has happened to the user, they can 'broadcast' the hash of this piece of data.
 By broadcast we mean publish it publicly somewhere where other users of this scheme know to look.
-The other peers each respond **privately** with the actual piece of data, proving that they are also part of the recovery group, and they can then go with the recovery process.
+The other peers each respond **privately** with the actual piece of data, proving that they are also part of the recovery group, and they can then proceed with the recovery process.

 **10 What security assumptions does the scheme rely on?**

-This is an important part of threat modelling.
+This is an important part of threat modeling.
 We should be able to identify the hard problems an adversary faces, such as the strength of a paricular cryptographic algorithm.

 #### External factors